 Fintech is a term defining the technology used to improve and automate the delivery of financial services.
-Most FinTech startups now utilize blockchain technology to create FinTech solutions due to its security and immutability vital for securing financial transactions among participants.
+Most FinTech startups now utilize blockchain development services to create FinTech solutions due to its security and immutability vital for securing financial transactions among participants.
 Initially used to describe back-end systems of established financial institutions, FinTech has evolved into a broader umbrella term covering blockchain applications for education, retail banking, fundraising, cryptocurrency, investment management, etc.

 FinTech is yet another sphere in which blockchain has found a beneficial application, apart from its rising use in the insurance industry and supply chain management, among other domains.
 Most financial sector players are highly optimistic about the future of FinTech, with over US $112 billion in investment in 2018 and expected market growth by over US $309 billion by 2022.
 Even despite the COVID-19 pandemic outbreak, the pace and magnitude of FinTech startups did not slow down significantly, suggesting that the technology thrives across the globe and enjoys high demand.

 The secret to FinTech’s popularity is the way it democratizes payments and gives universal access to a wide variety of financial services to people who previously were underserved or unserved by the mainstream financial sector.
 The spheres of FinTech application in finance include:

 - Supply chain-related finance